Nerivarne/Garden_simulator_no2/README.md

 - Flower has 0 blooms by default.

-- It has an "watering" method which will increase a number of blooms.
+- It has an `watering()` method which will increase a number of blooms.

-- It has a "getStatus" which returns something like "Type of flower: Rose, Number of blooms: 3"
+- It has a `getStatus()` which returns something like "Type of flower: Rose, Number of blooms: 3"

 ### Rose